abhisalesforce/App/README.md

 Twitter Clone

-This is a singer user twitter clone which is built with the help of silex framework.
+This is a singer user twitter clone which is built with the help of Silex framework.

 Functionality :

-1)	User first lands into the home page where user can enter the user id and password to login.
+1)	User first lands on the home page where the user can enter the user id and password to log in.

-user id : test@mail.com
+user id: test@mail.com
-password : test
+password: test

-2)	User has an option to post the tweets and tweets are displayed at bottom.
+2)	The user has an option to post the tweets and tweets are displayed at the bottom.

-Insturctions of execution :
+Instructions for execution :

-Data base set up :
+1) Database set up :

 Execute the attached file silex.sql in the database, so that the entire database with username and password is created along with the tables.